Home Insurance in Spain (2026 Guide): How It Works for Owners, Tenants & Expats

 FAQs — Home Insurance in Spain

-Not by law, but required by most lenders.
+Not by law, but required by most mortgage lenders.

-Your home is one of your biggest investments.
+Your property is one of your most valuable investments.